 Business Class

-All these trains, but the Adirondack offers business class, which includes extra legroom and a comfortable seat and comes with cafe or bistro benefits.
+All these trains offer business class, but the Adirondack.
+This class includes extra legroom, a comfortable seat, and cafe or bistro benefits.
 Ask the cafe car attendant for more details.

 Additionally, Business Class customers receive a 25% bonus on Amtrak Guest Rewards points.